Mobile Suit Gundam 00: Manga

 Four TV broadcast-based manga series exist to date.
 One was serialized in Kerokero Ace and drawn by Kouzoh Ohmori.
 Minor changes are present compared to the anime, such as the use of more visually comedic facial expressions, and the omission of certain characters and subplots.
 The first volume to this version was released on March 26, 2008 by Kadokawa Comics.
 It has been released in English in North America by Bandai Entertainment, with the first volume released on September 23, 2009.

 The other manga adaptation series of the same name is also based on the television series, and is drawn by Auto Taguchi.
 Unlike the first manga series, this title is published by Kodansha.
 The two manga series essentially follow the same story as the anime's main plot, but vary in the sequence of events that unfold and in artistic style.

 A manga sidestory entitled Mobile Suit Gundam 00F was serialized in Gundam Ace.
 Illustrated by Kōichi Tokita, this manga series focuses on Fereshte, an autonomous branch of Celestial Being that is also in possession of several previous generation Gundams.
 The series acts as a link for the main story to the 2 other sidestories and introduces the characters and mecha from the other publications.
 First volume to this title was released on March 26, 2008 by Kadokawa Comics.
 A sequel for 00F, called Mobile Suit Gundam 00I, was serialized in Gundam Ace after 00F.
 It is also illustrated by Kōichi Tokita and takes place in the same time as season two.
 It mainly focuses on Innovades, and few characters from 00F has appeared.

 Another manga series based on the anime, Mobile Suit Gundam 00: Aoi Kioku, runs monthly on Kadokawa's Gundam Ace.
 This series focuses on the Gundam Meisters' memories and is illustrated by Tarō Shiguma.

-A prelude to the film (drawn by Yun Kouga), "The place where the sky and earth meet", "Where Setsuna and Marina are...
-Two people tied together only by their spirits, divided by sky and earth," was published in Newtype in July 2010.
+A prelude to the film (drawn by Yun Kōga), "The place where the sky and earth meet", "Where Setsuna and Marina are...
+Two people tied together only by their spirits, divided by sky and earth", was published in Newtype in July 2010.
 This was followed by a 50-page-long manga version of the film by Kaishaku, published in Gundam Ace. in October 2010.
 This adaptation contained notable differences from the film, such as an alternate ending in which Setsuna uses his ELS powers to restore Marina's youth and marries her.